Perfect Blue

 The total runtime of Perfect Blue is 82 minutes (1h 22m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 8.3/10, and global collection metrics, Perfect Blue stands as a successful venture for the creators.
-It remains an essential piece of the 1998 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 8.3/10, and global performance metrics, Perfect Blue is classified as a SUPER HIT.
+It remains an essential part of the 1998 cinematic calendar.

 Frequently Asked Questions